fsharp/fslang-design/FSharp-6.0/FS-1093-additional-conversions.md

 Here, `data1` now needs a type annotation to maintain the same inferred type.
-This matters because `data` is a tuple, and, in the absence of co-variance on tuples (which wouldn't apply to the `int --> obj` conversion in any case), would need to be unpackaged and repackaged to get the correcct destination type of `obj * obj`.
+This matters because `data` is a tuple, and, in the absence of co-variance on tuples (which wouldn't apply to the `int --> obj` conversion in any case), would need to be unpackaged and repackaged to get the correct destination type of `obj * obj`.
 Here is a working version with the type annotation:

 ```fsharp
 let g() =